-Cairns on a budget is all about showing you the best things to see and to in Cairns on a budget
+Cairns on a budget – the best things to see and do in Cairns on a budget

 Cairns, located in North Queensland, Australia has the unique distinction of having two World Heritage listed sites.
 It’s the gateway to the Seventh Wonder of the World, The Great Barrier Reef and another of the earth’s most unique and precious places, The Daintree Rainforest.
 With its breathtaking scenery and warm climate it has taken its place as the most desired domestic holiday spot and world class international tourist destination.
 With a little ingenuity, this marvelous city often referred to as Australia’s jewel, can be experienced on even the tightest of budgets.

 Top 5 Budget Tours in Cairns

 No visit to Northern Australia is complete without a visit to The Great Barrier Reef.
 Take in the world’s largest living structure and witness the reef’s incredible aquatic life from a glass bottom boat.
 Day trips start at $99 and family rates from around $325

 The Esplanade is one of Cairns’ greatest and most affordable attractions.
 From Yoga to Zumba, fitness programs for all fitness levels and ages are offered free.
 When you’re finished burning up the calories, you can cool down in a salt-water lagoon surrounded by sand with a clear view of the Coral Sea.
 Shops, art and live entertainment are open to the backpacker set and families alike.